 Don’t think of Soho as just another urban shopping mall.
 You can find great art spaces around, including a children’s museum.

 Take advantage of the Spring Street Station to travel around and visit the MoMA design store for your next gift.
+Check out these Fun Things to Do in Soho NYC below.

 The fire department of New York (FDNY) is an official museum and can be found in New York City.
 The museum occupies a 1904 Beaux-Arts firehouse in Hudson Square at 278 Spring Street.